szelongq/tp/docs/UserGuide.md

 4. Start the app.
    1. For Window users, double-click on the app.
-   2. For MacOS users, open up your terminal and navigate to the folder containing HeRon.
+   2. For MacOS and Linux users, open up your terminal and navigate to the folder containing HeRon.
 Use the command ```java -jar HeRon.jar``` to start up the app.

 5. The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)